 This first year adjustment does not affect the amount of qualified basis on which the credit is claimed in the remaining 9 years of the credit period.
 In general, the credit is claimed in the remaining 9 years by reference to the qualified basis at the close of each tax year.

 Because the first year credit is not determined solely by reference to the qualified basis at the close of the first year of the credit period, any reduction in credit resulting from the application of the first year adjustment may be claimed in the 11th year.
+See the instructions for line 17 on page 3.

-Line 3.-This is the portion of the eligible basis of the building attributable to the low-income residential rental units.
+Line 3.
+Generally, multiply line 1 by line 2 to figure the portion of the eligible basis of the building attributable to the low-income residential rental units.

-Imputed basis of zero.-However, the qualified basis of the building on line 3 is zero if any of the following three conditions apply.
+Imputed qualified basis of zero.
+However, the qualified basis of the building (line 3) is zero if any of the following three conditions apply.